When grief becomes your emergency

 - Don’t tell them it’s time to move on, or that they should be over it by now

 - Don’t assume you know how the person is feeling – every bereavement is unique

-- Don’t say anything that may minimise or undermine the loss, such as ‘it’s just part of the job’ or ‘we all bad days’
+- Don’t say anything that may minimise or undermine the loss, such as ‘it’s just part of the job’ or ‘we all have bad days’